RexarX/ctti/README.md

 ## License

-MIT License - see LICENSE file for details.
+Distributed under the MIT license.
+See `LICENSE` file for details.

 ## Contact